 Ensure the Strongest Case With a Chicago Defense Attorney

 For example, a person gets stopped by the police, their car gets searched and the police find some kind of contraband, whether it’s drugs or stolen property, and they say, “Oh, that was ‘So-and-So’s’ who was in my car.
 He left it there.
 It’s not mine, it’s his.”
 The problem with that is you admit you knew it was there.
-This is one of the most common client mistakes.
+This is an example of one the most common client mistakes.

 Role of Miranda Rights